richardli03/occam-playground/ARGeoAnchors/notes/focus_group_questions.md

 ---
 Our solution to that is "Snap-to-route," an algorithm that rotates the planned path onto the path you're currently walking, realigning the future directions with your path.
 There's a lot of complicated math that goes on behind it, but essentially we can adjust your instructions and move the anchors when we detect that Apple's localization is failing.

+- benefits over GPS? - far more accurate, GPS is only accurate to 5 meters
+- lots of backlash against limited coverage area
+- uses google maps for outdoor navigation, main challenge is starting point (not always accurate) need to walk x feet for it to be accurate, also can't tell what direction to walk at first, need to use a compass
+- Integrate other apps into this: Apple is adding door detection
+- last 50 feet is what really makes the difference

 1. Explanation of snap-to-route ...
 Would the anchor moving mid-route confuse you?
 Do you need an explanation for why it moves?
 Information.

 ---